History of the Opera web browser: Version 12

 Opera released version 12 Pre-Alpha Build 1017 on June 7, 2011.
 Its code name was Wahoo.

 Opera 12 has hardware acceleration, support for WebGL and the new Opera Reader-feature.

 On October 13, 2011, a version 12 Alpha build 1105 was released.
 Includes several speed and memory improvements, themes implementation, full hardware acceleration with WebGL, full ECMAScript 5.1 compliance, and a new HTML5 parser named Ragnarök.

 On June 7, 2012, the RC1 version of Opera build 1448 was released.
 It offers native 64-bit support and out-of-process plug-ins.

 On June 14, 2012, the final version of Opera 12.00 was released.

 Opera 12.01, with some minor yet important security and stability upgrades, was released on August 2, 2012.

 Opera 12.02 was released on August 30, 2012.
-It is the last version to support Windows 2000 but the succeeding versions would need at least Windows XP and Windows Server 2003.
+It is the last version to support Windows 2000, but the succeeding versions would need at least Windows XP and Windows Server 2003.

 On November 5, 2012, Opera 12.10 was released with improvements, bugfixes and security updates.

 On November 20, 2012, Opera 12.11 was released.
 This release was mainly a stability and security improvement over the previous version.

 On December 17, 2012, Opera 12.12 was released.
 This release is a recommended security and stability update over the previous version.
 It is the last version to work on XP RTM & SP1, and Server 2003 RTM.
 The succeeding versions would need at least Windows XP SP2+, and Server 2003 SP1.

 On January 30, 2013, Opera 12.13 was released as a recommended stability and security update.
 A week later, on February 5, 2013, Opera 12.14 was released after the users discovered an autoupdate crash loop bug.

 On April 4, 2013, Opera 12.15 was released.
 This release is a recommended security and stability update over the previous version.

 On July 4, 2013, Opera 12.16 was released.
 This release is a recommended security and stability update over the previous version.
+It was last version that would run under Mac OS X Leopard, with later versions requiring Mac OS X Snow Leopard or later.

 On April 23, 2014, Opera 12.17 was released as a platform-specific security update for Windows to fix the Heartbleed bug in the installer and autoupdater of Opera.
 The browser itself is not threatened by Heartbleed.

 On February 16, 2016, Opera 12.18 was released for the Windows platform.
 It adds support for elliptic curve cryptography (ECC) as well as Galois/Counter Mode (GCM) for encrypted connections to enable Opera 12 to connect to servers that don't allow other encryption modes anymore.
 In addition a security issue in the mail client was fixed.